nominori-dev/temp-converter/README.md

 # temp-converter
 Temperature converter maded with node.js and electrone

 ## Current features

 * Celcius to fahrenheit
 * Seconds to minutes
 * Grams to pounds
+* Litres to millilitres
+* Joules to kilocalories
+* Megabits to megabytes

 ## Task list